the-dev-collection/Fusion-AI/fusion-model-serving/my-blog.md

 This is the core of what makes llm-d different from a standard KServe deployment.
 The `LLMInferenceService` CR defines separate Prefill and Decode replica pools, and configures the EPP Scheduler with plugin weights that determine how requests are routed between them.

-Here is the full CR we used:
+Here is the full CR:

 ```yaml
 apiVersion: serving.kserve.io/v1alpha1